hashkat/hashkat/docs/tutorial09.md

 # Followback and Follow_Via_Retweet

-In the previous tutorials we outlined the follow_models offered by **#k@**.
-Each produced a vastly different network and had a huge impact on the connections made between agents however there are other modes of following outside of a follow_model.
+In the previous tutorials we outlined the follow_models offered by **#k@**, however there are other modes of following outside of a follow_model.
 These other methods are 'followback' and 'follow_via_retweets'.

-In this tutorial, we will discuss 'followback' and 'follow_via_retweet' and compare a network simulation that does not involve these follow_methods to a network simulation that does.
+In this tutorial, we will discuss 'followback' and 'follow_via_retweet' and compare a network simulation that does not involve these methods to a network simulation that does.

-All the files that will be used in this simulation can be found for reference in [/hashkat/docs/tutorials/tutorial09/tutorial09_without_other_follow/INFILE.yaml](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial09_without_other_follow/INFILE.yaml) and [tutorial09_with_other_follow](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial09_with_other_follow/INFILE.yaml).
+All the files that will be used in this simulation can be found for reference in [/hashkat/docs/tutorials/tutorial09/tutorial09_without_other_follow/](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial09_without_other_follow/INFILE.yaml) and [../tutorial09_with_other_follow/](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial09_with_other_follow/INFILE.yaml).
 This tutorial should take approximately 20 minutes to complete.

 #### Followback